openshift/insights-operator/docs/gathered-data.md

 ### Changes
 - Renamed from `OpenshiftStorage` to `StorageCluster` in version `4.12.0+`
 - Config ID changed from `clusterconfig/openshift_storage` to `clusterconfig/storage_cluster` in version `4.12.0+`
-- In OCP 4.11 and OCP 4.12, the location of gathered data collides with data gathered by the [GatherCephCluster](#cephcluster) gatherer.
+- In OCP 4.11 and OCP 4.12, the location of gathered data collides with data gathered by the CephCluster](#CephCluster) gatherer.
 It is practically impossible to tell the two resources apart.
 Use with caution.

 ## SupportSecret